sblodgett/sblodgett.github.io/_pages/about.md

 ---

-I am a senior researcher in the [Fairness, Accountability, Transparency, and Ethics in AI (FATE)](https://www.microsoft.com/en-us/research/theme/fate/) group at [Microsoft Research Montréal](https://www.microsoft.com/en-us/research/lab/microsoft-research-montreal/).
+I am a principal researcher in the [Fairness, Accountability, Transparency, and Ethics in AI (FATE)](https://www.microsoft.com/en-us/research/theme/fate/) group at [Microsoft Research Montréal](https://www.microsoft.com/en-us/research/lab/microsoft-research-montreal/).
 I'm broadly interested in examining the social and ethical implications of natural language processing technologies; I develop approaches for anticipating, measuring, and mitigating harms arising from language technologies, focusing on the complexities of language and language technologies in their social contexts, and on supporting NLP practitioners in their ethical work.
 I've also worked on using NLP approaches to examine language variation and change (computational sociolinguistics), for example developing models to identify language variation on social media.
+I was named one of the [2022 100 Brilliant Women in AI Ethics](https://womeninaiethics.org/the-list/of-2022/).

 <!-- I've worked on developing models to identify language variation on social media, on applying lessons from sociolinguistics and linguistic anthropology to conceptualizing harms arising from NLP systems, and on using the language of measurement modeling to rigorously analyze approaches to quantifying bias in NLP. -->
 <!-- , drawing on insights from fields such as sociolinguistics, linguistic anthropology, and education,  including people's lived experiences with these technologies, -->

 I was previously a postdoctoral researcher at MSR Montréal.
 I completed my Ph.D. in computer science at the University of Massachusetts Amherst working in the [Statistical Social Language Analysis Lab](http://slanglab.cs.umass.edu/) under the guidance of [Brendan O'Connor](http://brenocon.com/), where I was also supported by the NSF Graduate Research Fellowship.
 I received my B.A. in mathematics from Wellesley College.
-I interned at [Microsoft Research New York](https://www.microsoft.com/en-us/research/lab/microsoft-research-new-york/) in summer 2019, where I had the fortune of working with Solon Barocas, Hal Daumé III, and Hanna Wallach.
+I interned at [Microsoft Research New York](https://www.microsoft.com/en-us/research/lab/microsoft-research-new-york/) in summer 2019, where I worked with Solon Barocas, Hal Daumé III, and Hanna Wallach.

 ## recent news

+**Sept.
+2025:** Our [position paper](https://arxiv.org/abs/2506.14652) arguing that AI research and practice needs a broader conception of rigor has been accepted to NeurIPS 2025.

+**Sept.
+2025:** I am now a principal researcher!

+**June 2025:** I'm a General Chair for [FAccT 2026](https://facctconference.org/), to be held in Montréal!

+**May 2025:** Our [paper](https://aclanthology.org/2025.acl-long.1259/) on interventions for mitigating anthropomorphic AI system behaviors, led by Myra Cheng, has been accepted to ACL 2025 (with an SAC Highlights Award!), and [another](https://aclanthology.org/2025.findings-acl.947/) on gaps between research and practice when measuring representational harms, led by Emma Harvey, accepted to Findings of ACL.

+**May 2025:** Our [position paper](https://arxiv.org/abs/2502.00561) arguing that evaluating generative AI systems is a social science measurement challenge has been accepted to ICML 2025.

+**Apr.
+2025:** I gave keynotes at the [Human-centered Evaluation and Auditing of Language Models Workshop](https://heal-workshop.github.io/) (CHI 2025) and [Workshop on Noisy and User-generated Text](https://noisy-text.github.io/2025/) (NAACL 2025).

+**Apr.
+2025:** Our [paper](https://arxiv.org/abs/2402.04420) examining people's experiences of machine learning errors reflecting stereotypes has been accepted to FAccT 2025.

+**Jan.
+2025:** Our [paper](https://arxiv.org/abs/2502.09870) on linguistic expressions that contribute to anthropomorphism, led by Alicia DeVrio, has been accepted to CHI 2025, and a [blog post](https://d2jud02ci9yv69.cloudfront.net/2025-04-28-anthropomorphic-ai-116/blog/anthropomorphic-ai/) at ICLR 2025.

+**Dec.
+2024:** I gave a keynote and participated on two panels at the [International Web Information Systems Engineering Conference (WISE) 2024](https://wise2024-qatar.com/).

+**Nov.
+2024:** The fourth edition of our [workshop bridging HCI and NLP](https://sites.google.com/view/hciandnlp/) will take place at EMNLP 2025 (co-organized with Amanda Cercas Curry, Sunipa Dev, Siyan Li, Michael Madaio, Jack Wang, Sherry Wu, Ziang Xiao, and Diyi Yang)!

+**Oct.
+2024:** Two tiny papers accepted at the EvalEval Workshop: [one](https://evaleval.github.io/accepted_papers/EvalEval_24_Wallach.pdf) arguing that evaluating generative AI systems is a social science measurement challenge, and [another](https://evaleval.github.io/accepted_papers/EvalEval_24_Harvey.pdf), led by Emma Harvey, on gaps between research and practice when measuring representational harms.
+I was also on a panel reflecting on the AI evaluation landscape.

+**Sept.
+2024:** Our [paper](https://arxiv.org/abs/2411.13032) on writers' and readers' conceptions of and experiences with authenticity in AI-assisted writing, led by Angel Hsing-Chi Hwang, has been accepted to CSCW 2025.

 **May 2024:** One [paper](https://aclanthology.org/2024.acl-long.861/) accepted to ACL 2024 contributing a framework formalizing the benchmark design process, led by Yu Lu Liu, and [another](https://aclanthology.org/2024.findings-acl.761/) to Findings of ACL on impacts of language technologies' disparities on African American Language speakers, led by Jay Cunningham.